Not Drawn to Scale

 - Sailor Moon's author gave only its main character a specific height from which the others are mostly extrapolated.
 This became tricky as more characters were introduced, since Huge Schoolgirl Makoto was no longer the tallest character but was certainly not over six feet tall.
-Both the dubs tends to shy away from addressing this directly, while the Live-Action Adaptation simply regresses it back to her original pseudo-Yankee design.
+Both the anime dubs tends to shy away from addressing this directly, while the Live Action adaptation simply regresses it back to her original pseudo-Yankee design.
 Indeed, barring direct translations from merchandise, the issue of relative heights was mostly avoided, possibly because the perception of "tall" varies widely across the world.
 On the flip side, Usagi herself is sufficiently short that adaptations sometimes have to ignore it.

-- Averted in Blame!, where the author studied architecture for years before creating his manga, and is famous for taking incredible pains to make everything to scale.
+- Averted in Blame, where the author studied architecture for years before creating his manga, and is famous for taking incredible pains to make everything to scale.

 - Katsuhiro Otomo similarly has a near-anal-retentive attention to visual detail.

 - Astro Boy is usually stated to be nine.
 He looks six — apparently Tobio Tenma was a late bloomer.
 (This may be related to the astonishingly variable sizes in Tezuka works — height is just not a good way to determine "adult" and "child" with him.)
 Despite being made of metal, he's also apparently very light — it's most noticeable in the movie, where the rather spindly Tenma can lift him without apparent effort.
 Tezuka actually explains this discrepency in one of the intro comics he did for the collected editions.
-Apparently he did try making Astro look a bit older for a little while, but found the kiddier looking version was more popular.
+Apparently he did try making Astro look a bit older for a little while, but found the kiddier-looking version was more popular.

-- In Elfen Lied, Lucy's vectors have time and time been said to only extend two meters.
+- In Elfen Lied, Lucy's vectors have time and time again been said to only extend two meters.
 It was even used as a plot point once.
-However on a few occasions they've extended a few more meters then they should.
+However, on a few occasions they've extended a few more meters than they should.
 Eventually it's said that Lucy's powers are still growing: the two meters distance was her limit before she escaped, and it's been steadily increasing.
 At the end of the manga (six months later in-universe) she's able to spread her vectors across hundreds of miles at least.